kovaacs/PWABuilder/docs/home/pwa-intro.md

 #### Use the app without connection

-Try turning on airplane mode or disconnecting from WiFi.
+Try turning on airplane mode or disconnecting from Wi-Fi.

 Navigating around the PWA should still work, and all the static content should still load.
 In this instance, the whole application is static, and should work entirely as expected.